 - Meet more and more developers.
 It helps us know about the other’s perspective.

 - Go to the tech conferences and meet developers.
 (Now only online)

-After coming back from the USA, I had joined a tech company in India.
+After coming back from the USA, I joined a tech company in India.
 Then, In 2018, after a wonderful 1 year, I left the high-paying job only to do the thing which I love which is to educate developers by sharing my knowledge.

 Education is very close to my heart.
 I always want to share whatever I learn.
 I think I am very fortunate to be able to work in the education domain.

 I must admit, we have just started.
 Miles to go.

 Thanks for reading about my journey.
 Let me conclude with the following words.